 3.8 Operational states comprise two sets of plant states: normal operation and anticipated operational occurrences.
 Modes of normal operation include startup, power operation, shutting down, shutdown, maintenance, testing and refuelling and are defined in the documentation governing the operation of the plant (e.g. the operational limits and conditions10).
-Anticipated operational occurrences are reached either directly by the occurrence of a postulated initiating event or through a failure to prevent abnormal operation and failures.
+Plant states other than normal operationAnticipated operational occurrences are reached either directly by the occurrence of a postulated initiating event or through a failure to prevent abnormal operation in mitigating the consequences of such an eventand failures.